Deeniealamin1/pizza-shop/README.md

 ### 4. Abstraction

 `MenuItem` is abstract.
-A generic menu item cannot exist standalone or carry a price of its own, so the class forces every subclass to define its own pricing logic:
+A generic menu item cannot exist on its own or have a default price, so every subclass must define its own pricing logic:

 ```java
 public abstract class MenuItem